wanghaisheng/Paperloop/src/content/markdown/getting-started.md

 ---

 That's it for now.
 We hope you could learn something.
-If you have any questions left, just send us an email or open an issue an [GitHub](https://github.com/leogreu/Paperloop/issues).
+If you have any questions left, just send us an email or open an issue over at [GitHub](https://github.com/leogreu/Paperloop/issues).